acquiredsecurity/shotliner/README.md

 # Shotliner

 **Shotliner** is a malware forensic timeline diffing tool.
 Inspired by [Regshot](https://github.com/Seabreg/Regshot), it compares a clean baseline forensic timeline against a post-infection timeline to identify newly introduced artifact activity.
 Ideal for malware triage, reverse engineering, and forensic investigations.
 Always take a snapshot of your clean VM!
 Take a baseline collection and process your raw forensic artifacts with the tools below.
+Once you have a baseline you shouldn;t have take one again if you always revert to a clean snapshot on your analysis VM.

-Tools you should use for triae collection and data processing.
+Tools you should use for triage collection and data processing supported by ForensicTimeliner
 - Kape/EZ tools
 - Axiom
 - Chainsaw
 - Hayabusa

-- Run [ForensicTimeliner](https://github.com/acquiredsecurity/forensic-timeliner) on the output from your processing tools and create a timeline.
+- Run [ForensicTimeliner](https://github.com/acquiredsecurity/forensic-timeliner) on the output from your processing tools and create a forensic timeline.
+Now you have a baseline of your VM for comparison to your output post Malware Execution!

 Execute your malware sample and let it run for the duration of your intended analysis and then take a second forensic artifact collection of the VM/Host.
-Rerun your variaition of EZ Tools, Axiom, Chainsaw Hayabusa and then again run ForensicTimeliner.
+Rerun your variaition of EZ Tools, Axiom, Chainsaw, Hayabusa and then again run ForensicTimeliner.

 Now you have TWO timelines one pre execution and one post execution.
-Use shotliner to run a dif between the new outputs to more easily find malware based activities and elminate all the known behaviors from your timeline to quickly get to the bad!
+Use shotliner to run a dif between the two forensictimeliner outputs to more easily find malware based activities and elminate all the known behaviors from your timeline to quickly get to the bad!

 ```sample commandline
 .\shotliner.exe --Base C:\Users\admin0x\Desktop\shotliner\test\base\20250502_235216_ForensicTimeliner.csv --New C:\Users\admin0x\Desktop\shotliner\test\infected\20250502_235455_ForensicTimeliner.csv --Output diff.csv